What is Probate Litigation?

-In its simplest form, probate and trust litigation address, what happens to a person’s stuff when they die.
-Probate and trust litigation is about who gets control of a person’s assets and who ultimately receives them as an inheritance.
+In its simplest form, probate and trust litigation address, what happens to a person’s belongings when they die.
+Probate litigation is about who gets control of a person’s assets and who ultimately receives them as an inheritance.

-The difference between probate litigation and trust litigation is the difference between having a will or not having a will or estate plan that includes a family trust; when someone dies.
+The difference between probate litigation and trust litigation is the difference between having a will or not having a will or estate plan that includes a family trust after someone someone dies.
 If someone dies and only left a will, that still goes to probate.

 Suppose somebody sat down with an estate planning attorney and prepared a family trust.
 In that case, everything is in the trust arena, and if there’s a dispute about the trust, then that would be called “trust litigation “or a “trust dispute.”